 The second-largest city in Greece, Thessaloniki is the most important city in the northern part of the country.
 It’s a modern metropolis with its roots deep in Antiquity.

 Ancient landmarks include such grand monuments as the White Tower of Thessaloniki and the Arch of Galerius.
-Another great attraction is the so-called Paleochristian and Byzantine Monuments of Thessaloniki, which is a UNESCO World Heritage Site.
+Another great attraction is the so-called Paleochristian and Byzantine Monuments of Thessaloniki, a UNESCO World Heritage Site.
 The city’s Aristotle University is the largest in the Balkans.

 Additionally, Thessaloniki also features a booming nightlife, a thriving arts community, and some excellent beaches.
-This combination of ancient and modern architecture and leisure is why this amazing Greek city made our list of greatest southwestern Balkans road trip destinations.
+This combination of ancient and modern architecture and leisure is why this fantastic Greek city made our list of greatest southwestern Balkans road trip destinations.

 Skopje, North Macedonia

 Located in the heart of the Balkan Peninsula, Skopje has been under Roman, Byzantine, and Ottoman rule, a rich history that’s visible at various locations around the city.
 Numerous landmarks dot Skopje, from the 15th-century Stone Bridge and the Kale Fortress to the Old Bazaar of Skopje and the Mother Teresa Memorial House.

 As North Macedonia’s capital, there are also several excellent national museums you can visit.
 At the western outskirts of central Skopje, you can get to the top of Mount Vodno by cable car.
 A bit further outside the city, hiking trails lead to the medieval monasteries and beautiful Matka Canyon cave.